 A legal separation (judicial separation) does not end a marriage but relieves a couple of the obligation to cohabit.
 It follows a similar process to divorce and many couples chose to do this informally without going to the trouble of recording their separation with the court and paying court and legal fees.

-As discussed above a legal separation enables you to formally separate without ending the marriage.
+As discussed above a legal separation enables you to formally separate without ending your marriage.
 Conversely, a divorce ends the marriage, and a dissolution ends the civil partnership.
 Most people don’t bother legally separating and choose instead to separate without recording it with the court.
 This is perfectly fine and has no impact on the reasons you can use in your divorce petition or the outcome of your financial or childcare agreements.

 There are, however, some special reasons that may influence why you wish to legally separate: